NEW ALBUM: BANDZILLA RISES!!! check it out at www.bandzilla.net

 2015 – Niles became U.S. Representative for German company INSTANT MUSIC LICENSING.

-2015 – Richard is working on the rebirth of BANDZILLA in California.
-The album will feature contributions from Nigel Hitchcock, Ed Barker, Mark Nightingale, Ian Palmer and be co-produced by niles and long time trumpet master John Thirkell.
-Be very afraid!
+2015 – The new album from Richard Niles’ BANDZILLA is finished.
+BANDZILLA RISES!!! features contributions from Randy Brecker, Leo Sayer, Nigel Hitchcock, Ed Barker, Mark Nightingale, Ian Palmer and many more… Co-produced by Niles and long time trumpet master John Thirkell, be very afraid!

 SONGWRITER: Niles’ songs have been recorded by Ray Charles, Tina Turner, Deniece Williams, Clive Griffin, Kid Creole, Hue & Cry, Katherine Gang and Silje Nergaard.